nonsense/coreos-vagrant/README.md

 # CoreOS Vagrant

+_Modified to support inter-container routing across the cluster._

 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
 After setup is complete you will have a single CoreOS virtual machine running on your local machine.